 However, a spokesperson for Farrells was insistent that, despite the setback, amended drawings would be produced in time for the scheme to go to planning committee next month.

-The new development, if it wins the green light, would house reporters from some of the UK's most high profile newspaper operations, including The Times
+The new development, if it wins the green light, would house reporters from some of the UK's most high profile newspaper operations, including The Times, The Sunand The News of the World.

 Tower Hamlets council confirmed that information and drawings produced in September by the two complainants indicated that the scheme would have a negative impact on the setting of the Tower.